widdowquinn/pyani/docs/quickstart.rst

         --name "C. blochmannia run 1" \
         --labels C_blochmannia/labels.txt --classes C_blochmannia/classes.txt

 This will run an ANIm analysis on the genomes in the ``C_blochmannia`` directory.
-The analysis results will be stored in the database you created, but the comparison files will be written to the ``C_blochmannia_ANIm`` directory.
+The analysis results will be stored in the database you created, identified with the name ``C. blochmannia run 1``, but the comparison files will be written to the ``C_blochmannia_ANIm`` directory.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^